Common Router problems and their solutions

 Your internet is slow

-To really check your speed, first you would need to disconnect WIFI and all other devices connected to the router and connect with a single wired computer/laptop.
-Ofcourse we both know you aren’t going to do that.
+To check your connection speed you will need to disconnect all other devices from your router, including devices connected by wifi and connect your computer with a single wired cable to perform the speed test.

 First you need to login to the router.
 The login details of ISP provided routers are written on the back of the router.
 For other manufacturers there is ofcourse routerpasswords.com, no pun intended, or your user manual – which ofcourse you have kept somewhere safe.